Siakam, VanVleet help Raptors hold off Hawks

 UP NEXT

-Raptors: Host Philadelphia on Monday and New York on Wednesday.
+Raptors: Host Philadelphia on Monday night.

-Hawks: Host Minnesota on Monday and at Milwaukee on Wednesday.
+Hawks: Host Minnesota on Monday night.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports